 Linux OS

-On the top, you see a statistic regarding the number of Installed updates and the number of Available/Pending updates.
+On the top, you see a statistic regarding the number of installed updates and the number of Available/Pending updates.

-The collected information is placed in the following views: Installed, Pending, Available and Updates per Endpoint.
+The collected information is placed in the following views: Installed, Pending, Available, and Updates per Endpoint.

-This view displays a table with Linux Updates that are pending to complete the installation on the endpoints in your organization with the following details: Application, Package, Version, Endpoints, Servers, Category, and Distribution. - Available
+This view displays a table with Linux Updates that are pending to complete the installation on the endpoints in your organization with the following details: Application, Package, Version, Endpoints, Servers, Category, and Distribution. -

 This view displays a table with the Updates per Endpoint with the following details: Hostname, Username, and Updates per Endpoint.

-ENDPOINT DETECTION - NEXT-GEN ANTIVIRUS
+NEXT-GEN ANTIVIRUS

 The Endpoint Detection - Next-Gen Antivirus view displays all the information collected by HEIMDAL Agent that is running on the endpoints in your organization.
 The collected information refers to the detected/quarantined files intercepted by the HEIMDAL Agent's Next-Gen Antivirus engine.
 On the top, you see a statistic regarding the number of Infected Files, the number of Suspicious Files, and the number of Quarantined Files.

-This view displays a table with the infection type and the following details: Threat Category, Number of Matches, Most Targeted Hostname, Username, and Last match. - Hostname/Infections
+This view displays a table with the infection type and the following details: Threat Category, Number of Matches, Most Targeted Hostname, Username, and Last match. -

-This view displays a table with the hostname/infections and the following details: Hostname, Username, Highest Threat Category, Number of Matches, and Last match. - Quarantine
+This view displays a table with the hostname/infections and the following details: Hostname, Username, Highest Threat Category, Number of Matches, and Last match. -

-This view displays a table of all exclusions and the following details: Hostname, Username, File, MD5, Threat Category, Infection Name, Status, Resolution, and Timestamp. - Scan History
+This view displays a table of all exclusions and the following details: Hostname, Username, File, MD5, Threat Category, Infection Name, Status, Resolution, and Timestamp. -

 Selecting a file from the list allows you to add it to the exclusion list or upload it to the storage.